This post may contain affiliate links.

 - Remove the bones.
 Extract the bone marrow from bones by holding it with a kitchen towel jerking carefully over a bowl.
 Or insert the back of the spoon to remove it.
 Removing bone marrow from cool bone is difficult. set the extracted bone marrow aside.

-- Make flour slurry by mix flour with cold water until smooth.
+- Make flour slurry by mixing flour with cold water until smooth.

 - Add flour slurry and whipped yogurt to the beef stew.

 - Adjust water as needed and bring it to a boil.
-Keep stirring so the flour slurry doesn't form lumps.
+Keep stirring with a wooden spoon so the flour slurry doesn't form lumps.
 Once the nihari starts boiling.
-Reduce heat and let it simmer slowly for 15 minutes until a thick layer of oil rises naturally.
+Reduce heat and let it simmer for 15 minutes until a thick layer of oil rises naturally.

 - Try to make Beef Nihari 4-6 hours ahead and let it sit for a few hours for enhanced flavors.
 People usually cook it at night and store it in the fridge until the next day.